Access data from nonsearchable stac catalog

 get_data_store_params_schema("stac")

-<xcube.util.jsonschema.JsonObjectSchema at 0x7f246cb23310>
+<xcube.util.jsonschema.JsonObjectSchema at 0x7f1afd143070>

-We determine the url of the EcoDataCube.eu STAC catalog and initiate a STAC data store where the xcube-stac
+We determine the url of the EcoDataCube.eu STAC catalog and initiate a STAC data store where the xcube-stac plugin is recognized by setting the first argument to "stac" in the new_data_store function.

 %%time